Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 3. What could be the possible measures to eradicate corruption from the society.

 * **Activity 2:**
 Laid down a project plan to be followed.
+The project plan helps in tracking the pace and the pieces of the plan.

+**Day 3:**

+* **Activity 1:** The team decided to use **5 W's** for this data product.
+This appraoch helped us in answering very crucial questions at a very initial stage.
+This also helped us in understanding what is needed from this project and how we are going to approach it.
+Understanding the audience and their requirements is of high importance in any project, as they are the once who will be making decisions using this product.

 **Advantages:**
 * This visualization is part of a Minimal Viable product and is a quick way to check with the user if this is what he/she is looking for.